 The Indo-Asia-Pacific region is one of the most dynamic areas of our rapidly-changing world.
 The fleet has to be flexible and responsive to address a range of activities that are particularly important in the region.
 It can take more than two weeks for a ship to get from San Diego to the eastern boundary of the Area of Responsibility, and a similar amount of time to the western boundary from Norfolk, Va.
 The presence of 7th Fleet’s forward-deployed forces facilitates rapid response to natural and manmade crises in the region.

-U.S. 7th Fleet units take part in as many as 100 bilateral and multilateral exercises each year.
-In addition to these exercises, ships deployed to the 7th Fleet conduct
+U.S. 7th Fleet units take part in as many as 125 bilateral and multilateral exercises each year,

 The presence of the U.S. 7th Fleet helps ensure the security and stability of this key region.